 - Residential Building Fires Involving Individuals with Physical Disabilities (PDF)

 - Fireworks Information Center CPSC offers reports, facts sheets, statistics and video.

-- Rethinking Firefighter Tactics Today’s structure fires are very different from those faced by prior generations of firefighters.
+- Firefighter Safety Research institute Today’s structure fires are very different from those faced by prior generations of firefighters.
 UL is studying existing firefighter tactics in a number of ways, to help firefighters better understand the likely hazards, to keep them safer and to improve their ability to protect residents and structures.
-UL has also established a Firefighter Safety Research institute to further this goal.